Who Gets the House in a Divorce With Children?

 In many cases, it is possible for financial and child arrangements to be made out of court.

-Solicitors generally favour this approach as it is more time and cost-effective, and aims to protect the welfare of the children involved by avoiding potentially long and acrimonious proceedings.
+Solicitors generally favour this approach as it is more time and cost-effective and aims to protect the welfare of the children involved by avoiding potentially long and contentious proceedings.

-Many family law solicitors will use Alternative Dispute Resolution to help divorcing parties reach an agreement, this may involve methods such as mediation, negotiation or arbitration.
+Many family law solicitors will use Alternative Dispute Resolution to help divorcing parties reach an agreement, which may involve methods such as mediation, negotiation, or arbitration.

 Mediation is where both parties sit down with a neutral third-party mediator who facilitates a discussion in order to help both parties reach an agreement.